It's Not Funny

 It's Not Funny is David Cross' 2004 stand-up comedy album, released on Sub Pop Records.

-The track titles, like those on his previous record Shut Up You Fucking Baby!, have no relevance to the bits Cross does on the album and are instead there to make fun of material performed by other comedians, either on the whole or targeted at specific comedians.
+The track titles, like those on Cross' previous record Shut Up You Fucking Baby!, have no relevance to the bits Cross does on the album and are instead there to make fun of material performed by other comedians, either on the whole or targeted at specific comedians.
 Cross has said the album's title references children being laughed at by their friends while trying to tell them something important, only to reply, "Come on guys, it's not funny."

 The album was released on CD by indie-rock label Sub Pop, and on vinyl by comedy label Stand Up!
 Records, which issued a limited LP edition of 500 for this release, as they had for Shut Up You Fucking Baby!.
 Like the CD, it also contains a hidden track that plays from the label out to a locked groove.
 This edition is a single LP, unlike its predecessor.